amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 enhance feelings of guilt, suffering, and a haunting sense of loss.**

-Adorno founds his ethics upon attentiveness to nonidentity, an elusive force that is discernible, in a dark way, in “the object’s qualitative mom ents.”> Qualitative singularities can never be fully grasped, of course, and the best one can do is to “grope” toward “the preponderance of the object.”™ Adorno’s invocation of the object is not a claim about a thing-power distin- guishable (even in principle) from human subjectivity.
+Adorno founds his ethics upon attentiveness to nonidentity, an elusive force that is discernible, in a dark way, in “the object’s qualitative moments.”
+***Qualitative singularities can never be fully grasped, of course, and the best one can do is to “grope” toward “the preponderance of the object.”***
+Adorno’s invocation of the object is not a claim about a thing-power distinguishable (even in principle) from human subjectivity.
 It is not the purpose of negative dialectics, he writes, “to place the object on the orphaned royal throne once occupied by the subject.
-On that throne the object would be noth- ing but an idol.”
-Adorno insists that the object is accessible only “as it entwines with subjectivity” and speaks of the object’s “preponderance” merely as a counter to the dominant philosophical presumption in favor of an absolute, transcendental subject.*’ But he retains the vocabulary of “subject” and “object” as a bulwark against the naive realism of a third term, like “thing,” which is supposed to be reducible to neither.
-Instead of the specta- cle of swerving primordia, Adorno offers the mysterious recalcitrance of nonidentity.?
-He is extremely cautious about saying anything substantial about this force; to say too much, to narrativize, would be an act of hubris.
+On that throne the object would be nothing but an idol.”
+Adorno insists that the object is accessible only “as it entwines with subjectivity” and speaks of the object’s “preponderance” merely as a counter to the dominant philosophical presumption in favor of an absolute, transcendental subject.
+But he retains the vocabulary of “subject” and “object” as a bulwark against the naive realism of a third term, like “thing,” which is supposed to be reducible to neither.
+Instead of the spectacle of swerving primordia, Adorno offers the mysterious recalcitrance of nonidentity? (note 59) He is extremely cautious about saying anything substantial about this force; to say too much, to narrativize, would be an act of hubris.
 Nonidentity is dark and brooding—it makes itself known, to the extent that it does, through its mute resistance or infliction of pain.